KawaiiFiveO/Adeon/README.md

 ### Strength

-Adeon's rating is unknown; more testing is required to determine this.
-It is currently estimated to play at an ~1800 Elo level.
+Adeon is currently estimated to play at an ~2100 Elo level.

 ### TODO